5 Signs Your Romantic Relationship

 Now, I can’t actually imagine any man telling you just how awful he is in his relationships with other people, but if you listen closely, he’ll reveal the truth.

 - Does he complain about all or most of his coworkers?

-- Does he point out how he doesn’t get along with members in his family?
+- Does he point out how he doesn’t get along with any of his family members?

-Who is the one person involved in all of those relationships?
-Him!
+Who is the one person involved in all of these troubled relationships?

 If he can’t get along with anyone other than you, don’t think yourself special.
-Think of him as having some serious relational problems.
+Think of this man as having some serious relational problems.

 In fact, since his relationships with people he has known a lot longer than he has known you are that much of a problem for him, it’s a good sign that he is showing you an untrue version of himself when you two are alone.
 And that phony version won’t last very long.

 5. He’s a little too proud of himself